junInUK/angela-server/Heroku_deploy.md

 ## Push your code up to Heroku:

 `$ git push heroku master`

-## Push your .env variables to Heroku (if you have any):

-For each env variable, you can push it up using:

-`$ heroku config:set DATABASE_URI=database_uri_here`

-Or, if you find it easier, you could go to https://dashboard.heroku.com/apps/YOUR_APP_NAME/settings and provide .env variables via Heroku’s web interface.

 That’s it, go check if it worked!
 Cross your fingers and see if it worked by using the command: